enesctnn/WeatherApp/README.md

 ## Description

-TypeWeather fetches weather data from the OpenWeather API and provides current weather & weatherforecast information to users for different locations.
-TypeWeather powered by geolocation for automatic location detection and allows users to search for weather forecasts by city name.
+TypeWeather fetches weather data from the OpenWeather API and provides current weather & weather forecast information to users for different locations.
+TypeWeather is powered by geolocation for automatic location detection and allows users to search for weather forecasts by city name.

 ## Features